ru4reel/WebSockets/README.md

 # WebSockets
-To be used with ESP8266.
+To be used with ESP8266 microcontroller.